MonserratVH/PreventiveTextualWatermarking_SecureLLM/README.md

    This corpus-based key derivation is **used exclusively for experimental reproducibility** and controlled evaluation.
    In practical deployments, **any standard cryptographic key management scheme** (e.g., pre-shared keys, HSM-backed keys, or KMS-managed secrets) can be used without modifying the watermarking logic.

-2. **Determines instance-level and term-level hash table sizes** based on the secret key and input statistics.
+2. **Determines instance-level and term-level hash table sizes** based on the secret key using hash tables and hash functions.

-3. **Distributes characters across hash tables**, inserting invisible Unicode whitespace markers into unused slots.
+3. **Distributes characters across hash tables**, inserting invisible Unicode markers into unused slots.

 4. **Produces a watermarked request**, which is visually identical to the original text but contains a hidden structural signature.